MehreenHurroo/netflix/README.md

-The project is deployed onL https://netflix-clone-ec0f5.web.app DO CHECK ITT!!!
+The project is deployed on  https://netflix-clone-ec0f5.web.app DO CHECK ITT!!!